Jianxuan-Lei/Jianxuan-Lei.github.io/_posts/2022-10-09-industrial-relations.md

   - Litreature
 ---

+This post is a collection of literature in industrial relations and related fileds to readers.

 What is industrial relations?
 ------
 Budd, J. W. (2010).
 Labor relations: Striking a balance.
 New York, NY: McGraw-Hill Irwin.